camunda/camunda-docs/docs/components/modeler/web-modeler/connector-marketplace.md

 description: "Check out the Connector Marketplace to browse and filter all available Connectors, and incorporate them into your BPMN diagram."
 ---

-While modeling a process, you can click into the Connector Marketplace to browse through Connectors provided by Camunda engineering, discover Connector runtimes developed by Camunda partners, and explore Connector runtimes developed by the Camunda Community.
+While modeling a process, you can click into the Connector Marketplace to browse through Connectors provided by Camunda engineering, discover Connectors developed by Camunda partners, and explore Connectors developed by the Camunda Community.

-This may ease your process of selecting which Connectors to integrate into your process, as you can filter by creator, [inbound versus outbound Connectors](/docs/components/connectors/connector-types.md), [runtime](/docs/components/connectors/introduction.md), and Zeebe-compatible versions.
+This may ease your process of selecting which Connectors to integrate into your process, as you can filter by creator, [inbound versus outbound Connectors](/docs/components/connectors/connector-types.md), [runtime](/docs/components/connectors/introduction.md), and Camunda versions that include specific out-of-the-box Connectors.

 ## Visit the Connector Marketplace